Pixelated purple text that reads "SUBSCRIBE!"

 Beyond that, being able to learn how to use Unity in a productive and helpful environment was incredibly beneficial to me, especially because I now use it every day in my own research at the Virtual Human Interaction Lab (VHIL).
 I am incredibly grateful to both my team for their patience with me, and the teaching team for all the support they provided.
 I am also incredibly grateful because this project was the first time I had created my own vector graphics, and it was a worthwhile and fulfilling challenge.
 And finally, being able to work on the sound design was very special for me.
 When I was younger I always dreamed of composing for games, and although I didn’t get to do that here because of the time constraint, being able to find music and create the auditory experience of this game meant the world to me.
 This is a truly remarkable class.

-If I were to continue working on wandering, I would love to build upon its narrative.
+If I were to continue working on Wandering, I would love to build upon its narrative.
 Some of my favorite video games, Hollow Knight, Breath of the Wild, and Undertale, tend to all captivate me because of their phenomenal world building.
 This isn’t particularly shocking, I’m a reader and I love a good story.
 I would love to learn how to build a world through this project, to create not only a fun experience, but an impactful one.
 I also would love to explore creating accessible experiences, via text to speech, variations in color schemes, and designing hint systems for users who may need assistance to fully engage with what we made.